What Is End to End Testing: E2E Testing Framework with Examples

 In this tutorial, we will learn what is End to End Testing, how it’s done, why it’s necessary, what are the matrices used, how to create an end to end specific test cases and some few other important aspects also.
 We will also learn about System testing and compare it with End to End test..

 End-to-end testing is a Software testing methodology to test an application flow from start to end.
 The purpose of this testing is to simulate the real user scenario and validate the system under test and its components for integration and data integrity.

 It is performed from start to finish under real-world scenarios like communication of the application with hardware, network, database and other applications.

 The main reason for carrying out this testing is to determine various dependencies of an application as well as ensuring that accurate information is communicated between various system components.
 It is usually performed after the completion of functional and system testing of any application.

 Let us take an example of Gmail:

-End to End testing of a Gmail account will include following steps:
+End to End Verification of a Gmail account will include the following steps: